Pancho Gonzales: Professional

-Gonzales didn't play on the pro circuit at all in 1962.
+Gonzales did not play on the pro circuit at all in 1962.
 His only appearance in 1963 was at the United States Professional Championship, which were held that year at the hallowed Forest Hills courts.
 Gonzales both dismayed and infuriated his colleagues by being the only player who was paid for his participation.
 Having learned by bitter experience about the exigencies of the pro tour, Gonzales had demanded, and received, US$5,000 in advance for his appearance in the tournament.
 An out-of-shape, semi-retired Gonzales was beaten in the first round by Alex Olmedo.
 Ken Rosewall eventually beat Rod Laver in the finals but neither of them collected a penny: the promoter had failed to obtain a television contract, could not meet his costs and couldn't pay any prize money to any of the players.